 How to get to Nazca

 The aerodrome at Nazca (Maria Reiche Neuman Airport) only serves the tourist flights over the Nazca Lines – there are no routes between here and other Peruvian cities.
-As such, we took the best and easiest transport option to get to Nazca: the bus.
+Therefore, the best and easiest transport option to get to Nazca is by bus.

 There are several bus companies that cover the route to Nazca between Lima and Cusco.
 We used the comparison site Busbud to assess our options.
-With not too much difference between the prices, we opted for Cruz Del Sur, which had very good reviews for its comfort standards and safety records.
-We were more than happy with our experience, and stayed with Cruz Del Sur for all of our journeys in Peru.
+Our favourite bus company to use in Peru is Cruz Del Sur, which has very comfortable buses and a good safety record.

 The following table shows some examples of Nazca journey times and prices:

 Another option is Peru Hop, which offers an open, multi-stop ticket through the country.
 It does work out a bit more expensive than the other bus companies, but if you’re looking for flexibility and convenience it might be the best option.
 The ticket includes some sightseeing features as well, so you do get a bit more for your money.

 Where next in Peru?